brianwyld/ble_nrf52_v2/README.md

 # Description

+TO BE UPDATED

 This project is made to compile and use the BLE iBeacon + scanner Wyres firmware using GCC toolchain.
-Hardware is a Minew MS49SF2 module using a nRF51822-QFAA bluetooth chip.
+Hardware is a Minew MS50SFA2 module using a nRF52832-QFAA bluetooth chip.

 It uses the Nordic SDK/SoftDevice system:
- - SDK 12.3.0 (approx)
+ - SDK : latest
- - Softdevice S130 v2.0.1 (probably)
+ - Softdevice S130 v? (probably)
-[approx because nordic don't include a version header file, so its tricky to tell exactly which version of the SDK/SD you have..]

 # Use

 All the source files, header files and linker scripts are located in the project.
 GCC tools should be installed on the PC, and have their bin in the PATH.
-OpenOCD can be used to flash the nrf51, installed in c:/soft/openocd-0.10.0 (otherwise go change flash_w_stlink.bat)
+OpenOCD can be used to flash the nrf52, installed in c:/soft/openocd-0.10.0 (otherwise go change flash_w_stlink.bat)

 ## building